Induced Disjoint Paths in AT-free Graphs: Induced Disjoint Paths

-\begin{definition} A \emph{walk} $W$ in $G$ is an ordered set $\{v_1,\ldots,v_{|W|}\}$ of vertices of $G$ such that $v_iv_{i+1} \in E(G)$ for $i \in \{1,\ldots,|W|-1\}$. \end{definition} The algorithm is built on the intuition that we only ensure that $D_i'$ and the paths $P'_l$ with $l \in O_i$ are walks.
+Our algorithm is built on the intuition that we only ensure that $D_i'$ and the paths $P'_l$ with $l \in O_i$ are walks.
 In AT-free graphs, however, Lemma~\ref{lem:struct-at} will help prove that by considering the last five vertices of $D_i'$, we avoid all conflicts.